 UNIT-III: Theoretical Principles in Qualitative Analysis (H2S Scheme): Basic Principles Involved in Analysis of Cations and Anions, Different types of equilibrium, solubility products, common ion effect (with example).
-Confirmatory test for chlorie, bromide, nitrate, Principles involved in separation of cations into groups and choice of group reagents.
-Interfering anions
+Principles involved in separation of cations into groups and choice of group reagents.
+Interfering anions (fluoride, borate, oxalate and phosphate) and need to remove them after Group II and removal methods.